-The following table sets out the special landscape qualities (SLQs) relevant to the NSA sub units at Fethaland and Hermaness and considers the effect of the Proposed Development on the key characteristics and SLQs.
-The assessment compares the effects of the 2019 layout and the mitigation achieved through the removal of six turbines and the reduction in height of nine turbines in the 2020 layout.
+The following table sets out the special landscape qualities (SLQs) relevant to the NSA sub-units at Fethaland and Hermaness and considers the effect of the Proposed Development on the key characteristics and SLQs.
+The assessment compares the effects of the 2020 layout and the mitigation achieved through the removal of five turbines and the reduction in height of some turbines to 180m to blade tip.

-It should be noted that the Proposed Development is not located within the NSA and effects will be indirect, with only a visual influence, and no direct physical effects.
-The NSA sub units at Fethaland and Hermaness units are located at over 12.5 km and 16.5 km respectively from the Proposed Development, and visibility is partial with less than 50 % of the Fethaland sub unit and c.
-20% of the Hermaness sub unit indicating visibility to hub height.
+It should be noted that the Proposed Development is not located within the NSA and effects will be indirect, with only a visual or perceptual influence, and no direct physical effects.
+The onshore NSA sub-units at Fethaland and Hermaness units are located at over 12.5km and 13.5km respectively from the Proposed Development, and visibility is partial, with relatively limited areas of theoretical visibility arising.
+The amendments to the Proposed Development that are set out in SEI 2, to position it further inland, have had the effect of reducing the perceived association of the wind turbines with the coastline, when viewed from either sub area of the NSA, and to strengthen their association with the upland core of the Yell peninsula.